-Stained Grains (Heavily Discoloured-WA) inc. Septoria (Except WA)
+Stained Grains (Heavily Discoloured-WA) inc. Septoria

 Definition: Grains where greater than approximately 50% of the grain surface is discoloured.
 Various colours may be exhibited such as brown to black.
+Septoria is to be included in this definitition, except in WA.